SPEED OF "ELECTRICITY"

-wandering motions of individual electrons is akin to thermal vibrations of the air.
-In the above article I concentrate on the slow "electron wind" which is measured by electric current meters, and I ignore the electrons' high speed "thermal vibration."
+wandering motions of individual electrons is akin to thermal vibrations of individual air molecules.
+In the above article I concentrate on the slow which is measured by electric current meters, and I ignore the electrons' high speed "thermal vibration."

 I've seen one way to directly measure the drift velocity of charges in charges in a (non-metal) conductor.
 Connect metal electrodes to the ends